amplience/dc-extension-bynder/docs/USAGE.md

 Swap: Enables the user to swap this asset with another asset from Bynder.
 This launches the Bynder Universal Compact view with the current selected asset.
 When selecting a new asset the old reference will be overwritten

-Delete: Removes the asset from the Amplience content
+Remove asset: Deletes the asset from the Amplience content

 ![Figure 5](../media/bynder-extension-field-actions.png)